livingdocsIO/documentation/public/guides/design/create-designs.md

 #### But I want my own design

-Sure enough you don't want to keep working with the `livingdocs-design-boilerplate` forever.
+Sure enough you don't want to keep working with the `livingdocs-design-timeline` forever.
 We highly advise you though to use the setup defined there as it makes working with Livingdocs designs a lot easier.
-Just create a Github fork of the `livingdocs-design-boilerplate` project (or copy it by hand), name it anything you like and start replacing the CSS and HTML with your own.
+Just create a Github fork of the `livingdocs-design-timeline` project (or copy it by hand), name it anything you like and start replacing the CSS and HTML with your own.